dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

-This tutorial follows the same steps as the command line tutorial :doc:`processing_in_detail_betalactamase`, but here processing will be driven graphically through the DIALS User Interface, DUI_
+This tutorial follows the same steps as the command line tutorial :doc:`processing_in_detail_betalactamase`, but here processing will be driven graphically through the DIALS User Interface, DUI_.

 .. _DUI: https://github.com/ccp4/DUI